-This is document presents arguments in favor of atheism, reason, science and liberty; and against superstition, religion and totalitarianism.
+This is document presents arguments in favor of atheism, reason, science and liberty; and against superstition and religion.

 It is written for people who are open to change their views on these subjects.